 For sure go to the Tower of London.
 I have lived in London for many years and only got round to seeing it last summer.
 I couldn't believe I hadn't been already.
 A really fun day out.
 It is also nice in the winter time as they have an ice skating rink in the old moat which my friends have always said was fun.
 The reason I went was someone bought me and my wife attractions vouchers which we could spend on many London attractions - http://www.theatreticketvouchers.com we were able to get a good deal, and even had enough to go on the London Eye (again!) but at night which was really fun...!

 I also support the above posts about the theatre!
-Make sure you go - very entertaining! almost 7 years agoAnswered by JW via Travellr.com
+Make sure you go - very entertaining! about 7 years agoAnswered by JW via Travellr.com